 Apple recently released new iPads and iMacs got update too. iMacs weren’t updated since June 2017 and update was really needed.
-Apple marketed 5K iMac from 2017 with Radeon Pro 580 as VR-ready, but some users reported it’s still not enough powerful for Oculus Rift, but SteamVR, which is officially supported by Apple, is fine.
+Apple marketed 5K iMac from 2017 with Radeon Pro 580 as VR-ready, but be careful if you decide to run Oculus Rift on iMac via Boot Camp running Windows 10.
+As for SteamVR, which is officially supported by Apple, it runs fine.
 Also, CPUs got big update too.
 Refreshed models are 21.5-inch and 27-inch iMac.
 Let’s look what’s new.

 Basic 21.5-inch iMacs now feature quad-core and 6-core 8th-generation Intel CPUs.
 As Apple says, it provides up to 60 percent faster performance.
 But entry-level budget 21.5-inch iMac still features a 2.3 GHz dual-core Intel Core i5 processor 7th generation.
 New entry-level 21.5-inch iMac came with a 3.6 GHz quad-core Intel Core i3, upgradeable to a 3.2 GHz 6-core Intel Core i7 and the highest model got a 3.0 GHz 6-core Intel Core i5 that can be updated to a 3.2 GHz 6-core Intel Core i7 processor.
 Except the i3 model, all new 21.5-inch iMacs feature Turbo Boost technology.